serverlessworkflow/specification/specification.md

 The results of each parallel action execution are stored as elements in the state data array defined by the `outputCollection` property.

+The `timeouts` property can be used to set state specific timeout settings.
+ForEach states can define the `stateExecTimeout` and `actionExecTimeout` settings.
+For more information on workflow timeouts reference the [Workflow Timeouts](#Workflow-Timeouts) section.

 #### Callback State

 | Parameter | Description | Type | Required |